mikeroyal/Open-Source-Security-Guide/README.md

 [Back to the Top](#table-of-contents)

+**Playbooks** can help automate and orchestrate your response, and can be set to run automatically when specific alerts or incidents are generated, by being attached to an analytics rule or an automation rule.

 * [OSSTMM (Open Source Security Testing Methodology Manual) PDF](https://github.com/mikeroyal/Open-Source-Security-Guide/files/8834704/osstmm.en.2.1.pdf)
 * [NIST Technical Guide to Information Security Testing and Assessment (PDF)](https://github.com/mikeroyal/Open-Source-Security-Guide/files/8834705/nistspecialpublication800-115.pdf)
 * [AWS Incident Response Runbook Samples](https://github.com/aws-samples/aws-incident-response-runbooks/tree/0d9a1c0f7ad68fb2c1b2d86be8914f2069492e21) - AWS IR Runbook Samples meant to be customized per each entity using them.
 The three samples are: "DoS or DDoS attack", "credential leakage", and "unintended access to an Amazon S3 bucket".